nodejs/next-10/CONSTITUENCY-NEEDS.md

 ## Module/dependency info and management

 * Information and easy ways to gather information about modules they depend on.
+* Improved functionality and tooling for managing installation of modules/dependencies.

 ## Ways to fund their work
 * Channels through which they can fund their work